ShenHaotv/frame/README.md

 The `frame` method and software was developed by Hao Shen and advised by John Novembre.
 The structure of project was adapted from feems https://github.com/NovembreLab/feems.git.
 We also used code from Benjamin M. Peter to help construct the spatial graphs.

-We strongly recommend users install [Anaconda][anaconda] as it prioritizes the MKL-optimized versions of numerical libraries such as '''numpy''', scipy, and others.
+We recommend users install [Anaconda][anaconda] as it prioritizes the MKL-optimized versions of numerical libraries such as ```numpy```, ```scipy```, and others.
 This is crucial for ensuring the numerical performance of our method.
-When setting up a new conda environment, make sure that defaults is the only channel to avoid conflicts and ensure optimal performance.
+To get started,set up a new conda environment, make sure that defaults is the only channel to avoid conflicts:

 ```
 conda create -n=frame-e python=3.11.9
 conda activate frame-e